aturingmachine/golem/docs/src/admin/config.md

 ### Mongo

 - uri - `string`: The URI of your Mongo instance.
 Mongo is used to store [Custom Aliases](../reference/alias-string.md), Track Play Records, and Library Caches.
+- dbName - `string`: The name of this Database in Mongo.
+Defaults to `'golem'`

 ### Plex <badge text="Plex" type="plex-badge" />